Fountain to the Falls

-There are three ways to reach the lovely Monrovia Canyon Falls, but only one of them is worthy of being named a good challenge for 2020!
+There are three ways to reach the lovely Monrovia Canyon Falls, but only one of them is worthy of being named a good challenge.
 That’s because you start in Monrovia’s Old Town and make your way to the falls on a 6.5-mile (round-trip) hike.

 The trail is easy to follow thanks to signs.
 The Monrovia Canyon Nature Center marks a good place to view where you’ve come from (all the way down there!) as it overlooks Monrovia.
 But it’s also a starting point for a shorter and easier hiking option to Monrovia Canyon Falls.